Oxygeeeen/Oxygeeeen/Testing.md

 <img align="left" alt="Adobe XD" width="30px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/xd/xd-plain.svg" />
 <img align="left" alt="Sketch" width="30px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/sketch/sketch-original.svg" />
 <img align="left" alt="Invision" width="30px" src="https://simpleicons.org/icons/invision.svg" />

 <br />

-#
+---

-### 📊 Stats
+## 📊 Stats

 ![Abdul's GitHub stats](https://github-readme-stats.vercel.app/api?username=Oxygeeeen&show_icons=true&theme=gruvbox)

 ![GitHub Streak](https://streak-stats.demolab.com?user=Oxygeeeen&theme=gruvbox&border_radius=4.5)

-#
+---

 <details>
   <summary><h3>👨‍💻 Abdulbaasit's Coding Journey</h3></summary>

-  My coding journey kicked off at the age of 13 when I joined an after-school training with my friends on web development and graphic design in grade 10.
-Inspired by my elder brother, now a successful Data Intelligence Expert @[Nestle](https://www.nestle.com/), I eagerly delved into learning Python the following year.
-The impact of that after-school training was profound, and my father, recognizing my passion, bought me my first laptop—an HP—marking a significant turning point.
+  My coding journey began at the age of 13 when I joined an after-school training on web development and graphic design in grade 10, inspired by my elder brother, now a successful Data Intelligence Expert at [Nestle](https://www.nestle.com/).
+The impact of that training was profound, and my father, recognizing my passion, bought me my first laptop—an HP—marking a significant turning point.

-  Even at the age of 14, while learning Python with my brother, I started earning freelance money on some college students' coding assignments and enterprise web/graphics design projects.
-What captivated me about programming and tech as a whole was the idea of being a young kid, sitting in my apartment, and having the power to control things far beyond my immediate surroundings.
+  Even at the age of 14, while learning Python with my brother, I started earning freelance money on college students' coding assignments and enterprise web/graphics design projects.
+What captivated me about programming and tech was the idea of being a young kid, sitting in my apartment, and having the power to control things far beyond my immediate surroundings.

   Now, as I progress in my career, I am committed to pushing the boundaries of innovation, eagerly embracing the unknown, with the goal of leaving behind a trail of exceptional user experiences—an extraordinary journey of shaping the future, one line of code at a time.